-Paul has been in education for over 30 years, working as a teacher, counsellor, administrator and currently as an Assistant Superintendent.
+Paul has been in education for over 30 years, working as a teacher, counsellor, administrator, and currently as an Assistant Superintendent.
 Paul has worked as a sessional instructor in post-secondary education for over 10 years; he has taught in the City University central Alberta Master of Educational Leadership cohort for the past eight years.
-Additionally, Paul has been a Master’s degree supervisor for two (2) Canadian universities, developing educational leaders that work in team and are dedicated to making a difference in 21C education is an active goal for Paul.
+Additionally, Paul has been a Master’s degree supervisor for two (2) Canadian universities, developing educational leaders that work in a team and are dedicated to making a difference in 21C education is an active goal for Paul.

 Paul has an interest in looking at education a through a critical theory lens and feminist-postmodern philosophy.
 Meeting and understanding people in the everyday places of their life is how Paul lives his philosophy of life.
 This allows Paul to look at education and life experiences and not have to suggest one truth or knowledge.